skip navigation

 Punctuation

-Phrases / Clauses
+Words and Phrases vs. Clauses

-We both applauded and stood up (no comma)
+We both applauded and stood up. (no comma)

-We both clapped our hands and stomped our feet
+We both clapped our hands and stomped our feet.

-Also see Independent clause.
+Also see Independent clauses.

 Neither…nor